qasidd/ims/README.md

 Make sure the value of `IP_ADDRESS` is accurate before packaging and distributing!

-To create a self-contained executable JAR (using Maven):
+To create a self-contained executable JAR using Maven:

 1. Open the directory containing the repository in a terminal
 2. Run `mvn clean` package